Pod-Point/podbot/README.md

 ## Typings

-You will need to install [typings](https://github.com/typings/typings) for third party modules.
+You will need to install [typings](https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/) for third party modules.
 Otherwise tsc will fail to compile.
-These are saved in `typings.json` and can be installed with:

-* `typings install`

-If you add a new module you will need to install the typings for the module to the `typings.json` file with the command:

-* `typings search MODULE`
-* `typings install --save dt~MODULE --global`
+* `npm install --save @types/aws-sdk`

-You can also create custom typings definitions in `src/typings`.

 ## Linting